Update: We no longer recommend Zyppah due to several customer complaints. You can buy the VitalSleep instead.

 Buckle up, everyone, and let’s get started.

-I'll be throwing a lot of information at you about these two products.
-Should we look at a simple comparison chart to make sense of the madness?
+I’ll be throwing a lot of information at you about these two products.
+Let’s begin with a simple comparison chart to make sense of the madness.

 A Quick Lesson About Snoring